 This two-year course aims to introduce students to some of the scientific components that make up the study of sport, exercise, and health.
-This course involves the study of the science that underpins physical performance and provides the opportunity to apply these principles.
+The diploma program course in Sports, Exercise, and Health Science involves the study of the science that underpins physical performance and provides the opportunity to apply these principles.

 As stated in the IB guide, this course incorporates the traditional disciplines of anatomy and physiology, biomechanics, psychology, and nutrition, which are studied in the context of sport, exercise, and health.
-Students will carry out practical (experimental) investigations in both laboratory and field settings.
+Students will cover both core and option topics and carry out practical (experimental) investigations in both laboratory and field settings.
 This will provide an opportunity to acquire the knowledge and understanding necessary to apply scientific principles and critically analyze human performance.
 Where relevant, the course will address issues of internationalism and ethics by considering sport, exercise, and health relative to the individual and in a global context.